Family and Consumer Studies 21 - Nutrition » Summer 2023 » Midterm Exam

 C. Her saturated fat intake is within the recommended range, but her percentage of calories from total fat is too high.

-D. Her saturated fat intake is within the recommended range, but her percentage of calories from total fat is too low.
+D. Her fat intake is within the recommended range, but her percentage of calories from saturated fat is too high.

 E. Both her percentage of calories from fat and saturated fat fall are above the recommendations.